stianloader/Micromixin/README.md

    to unstable behaviour.
  - Mixin using Java 8 (Micromixin uses Java 6, making it usable for some more niche purposes)

+## Modules

+The Micromixin framework comes in three modules. "micromixin-annotations" includes all the traditional mixin annotations that are implemented by Micromixin - nothing more.
+"micromixin-transformer" includes the transformer and all other parts required to run micromixin. "micromixin-test-j8" includes tests for Micromxin and is the least interesting part of the project.

+Warning: <b>Do not use micromixin-annotations and micromixin-transformer at the same time!</b> They provide overlapping classes which can cause havoc at runtime.
+Micromixin-annotations should strictly be used for compilation and micromixin-transformer should strictly be used for runtime transformation.